-1 permitted by department rule.
-2 (b) Packaging and outward labeling shall contain only a plain white label with black print that identifies 3 the name of the product.
-All packaging and outward labeling must also comply with standards or criteria 4 established by the department, including but not limited to: 5 (i) the size and type of permitted font; 6 (ii) allowable symbols and imagery; and 7 (iii) THC content or CBD content, health warning messages, and ingredients.
-8 (8)(7) An adult-use provider or adult-use marijuana-infused products provider A licensee may not sell 9 or otherwise transfer tobacco hemp or alcohol from a registered licensed premises.
-10 (8) (a) Prior to selling, offering for sale, or transferring marijuana or marijuana product that is for 11 ultimate sale to a consumer or registered cardholder, a licensee or license applicant shall submit both a 12 package and a label application, in a form prescribed by the department, to receive approval from the 13 department.
-14 (b) The initial submission shall be made electronically if required by the department.
-The licensee, 15 license or applicant shall submit a physical prototype upon request by the department.
-16 (c) If a license applicant submits packages and labels for preapproval, final determination for 17 packages and labels may not be made until the applicant has been issued a license.
-18 (d) A packaging and label application must include: 19 (i) a fee provided for in rule by the department; 20 (ii) documentation that the package has been certified as child-resistant by a federally qualified third- 21 party child-resistant package testing firm: 22 (iii) a picture or rendering of and description of the item to be placed in the package; and 23 (iv) for label applications for inhalable marijuana products that contain nonmarijuana additives: 24 (A) the nonmarijuana additive's list of ingredients; and 25 (B) in a form and manner prescribed by the department, information regarding the additive or additives 26 and the manufacturer of the additive or additives."
+- (b) Subsection (7)(a) does not apply to marijuana consumed on the premises where it is sold, if permitted by department rule. - (b) Packaging and outward labeling shall contain only a plain white label with black print that identifies the name of the product.
+All packaging and outward labeling must also comply with standards or criteria established by the department, including but not limited to: - (i) the size and type of permitted font;

+1 (ii) allowable symbols and imagery; and 2 (iii) THC content or CBD content, health warning messages, and ingredients.
+3 (8)(7) An adult-use provider or adult-use marijuana-infused products provider A licensee may not sell 4 or otherwise transfer tobacco hemp or alcohol from a registered licensed premises.
+5 (8) (a) Prior to selling, offering for sale, or transferring marijuana or marijuana product that is for 6 ultimate sale to a consumer or registered cardholder, a licensee or license applicant shall submit both a 7 package and a label application, in a form prescribed by the department, to receive approval from the 8 department.
+9 (b) The initial submission shall be made electronically if required by the department.
+The licensee, 10 license or applicant shall submit a physical prototype upon request by the department.
+11 (c) If a license applicant submits packages and labels for preapproval, final determination for 12 packages and labels may not be made until the applicant has been issued a license.
+13 (d) A packaging and label application must include: 14 (i) a fee provided for in rule by the department; 15 (ii) documentation that the package has been certified as child-resistant by a federally qualified third- 16 party child-resistant package testing firm; 17 (iii) a picture or rendering of and description of the item to be placed in the package; and 18 (iv) for label applications for inhalable marijuana products that contain nonmarijuana additives: 19 (A) the nonmarijuana additive's list of ingredients; and 20 (B) in a form and manner prescribed by the department, information regarding the additive or additives 21 and the manufacturer of the additive or additives."
+22 23 Section 53.
+Section 16-12-209, MCA, is amended to read: 24 "16-12-209.
+(Effective October 1, 2021 January 1, 2022) Testing of marijuana and marijuana- 25 infused marijuana products.
+(1) An adult-use provider or adult-use marijuana-infused products provider A 26 cultivator, manufacturer, adult-use dispensary, or medical marijuana dispensary may not sell marijuana or 27 marijuana-infused-marijuana products until the marijuana or marijuana products have been tested by a testing 28 laboratory or the department of agriculture and meet the requirements of 50-46-326 this section.
+The licensee